Skip to main content

 Skip User Reviews

-• Highly addictive and replayable with a deep and satisfying build variety and synergy system.
+• Highly addictive gameplay with a satisfying combo and synergy system that encourages experimentation and depth.

 • gameplay

 • “The builds are fun, the card system, dice interactions, and rings are all a blast to play with.
-I think the dev really nailed it when it comes to having satisfying roguelike elements with high variety gameplay.”
+The developer really nailed it when it comes to having satisfying roguelike elements with high variety gameplay.”

 • “Boss abilities can absolutely be unbeatable and without a current reroll mechanic you are more than likely destined to lose runs no matter what you do.”